runekaagaard/hjerne/README.md

 ## Getting Started

-To get started with Hjerne, follow these steps to set up your environment and begin managing your projects efficiently:
+To get started with Hjerne:

 1. Clone the repository.
 2. Install the required dependencies listed in `requirements.txt`.
 3. Set up your Django environment and run the necessary migrations.
 4. Start using the management commands to add projects, changesets, and contexts.
 5. Integrate with Emacs for an enhanced coding experience.

+For detailed usage instructions, refer to the individual command descriptions and Emacs function documentation.